TeamKittleapps/samsung-kernel-aries/toolchain/share/doc/gcc-linaro-arm-linux-gnueabihf/README.txt

  * 'hard float' calling convention
  * Uses the VFPv3-D16 FPU
  * Multiarch and multilib enabled
- * EGLIBC 2.15
+ * EGLIBC 2.17
- * A GCC 4.7 series libgcc and libstdc++
+ * A GCC 4.8 series libgcc and libstdc++

 For more information on the LEB, see the Linaro Wiki at https://wiki.linaro.org/

 Precise comes with a 4.6 based runtime.
-To use all of the features of Linaro GCC 4.7, and especially if you get runtime errors about a missing 'GCC_4.7.0 version', please download the runtime package from:
+To use all of the features of Linaro GCC 4.8, and especially if you get runtime errors about a missing 'GCC_4.8.X version', please download the runtime package from:

  https://launchpad.net/linaro-toolchain-binaries/+download

 and extract on the target.
-Future LEB images will include the 4.7 runtime by default.
+Future LEB images will include the 4.8 runtime by default.

+To use all of the features of Linaro eglibc, and especially if you get runtime errots about libc version, please get the sysroot from the release tarball.

+unzip a release tarball.
+The sysroot is gcc-linaro-../arm-linux-gnueabihf/libc

 In addition to the default configuration, a basic ARMv4T runtime is included for use when building baremetal projects such as Linux and